-- British Study Centres requires all applicants have a general knowledge of safeguarding issues and good practice, particularly relating to professional obligations on safeguarding the welfare of each child (and avoiding guarantees of confidentiality in any disclosure).
-Also, the ability to create effective rapport and a sound relationship with pupils, earning their respect and trust but maintaining proper professional boundaries (by not deliberately courting popularity or friendship).
-Please ensure that you read the Safeguarding Children and Vulnerable Adults Policy.
-Questions based on this policy will be asked at interview stage.
+British Study Centres desires applicants to have a general knowledge of safeguarding issues and the ability to create effective rapport with pupils, earning their respect and trust but maintaining proper professional boundaries.
+Please ensure that you familiarise yourself with our Safeguarding Children and Vulnerable Adults Policy.
+A safeguarding question will be asked at interview stage.

 All candidates must provide proof of eligibility for employment in the UK and therefore submit appropriate documentation, e.g. a British birth certificate, a certificate of registration or naturalisation as a British citizen, a passport issued by a country in the European Economic Area, any other passport with necessary immigration authorisation, or a letter issued by the Home Office or the Department of Education and Employment indicating the employee has permission to take the job.

 The majority of roles at BSC are exempt from the Rehabilitation of Offenders Act 1974 and therefore applicants are required to declare any convictions, cautions, reprimands and final warnings that are not protected (i.e. that are not filtered out) as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013).

 We recognise the contribution that ex-offenders can make as employees and volunteers and welcome applications from them.
 A person’s criminal record will not, in itself, debar that person from being appointed to this post.
 Any information given will be treated in the strictest confidence.
 Suitable applicants will not be refused posts because of offences which are not relevant to, and do not place them at or make them a risk in, the role for which they are applying.